Rosemarie Bowe: Acting career

 Bowe moved to Hollywood in 1950.
 In 1952, a court approved her seven-year contract with film agent Charles K. Feldman.
 When his production plans stalled, she obtained a contract with Columbia Pictures.
 She was trained in dramatic acting by Benno Schneider.
 Her early experience as an entertainer included performing as a singer and dancer in amateur musicals.

 Early in her career, she used the name Laura Bowe.

 As a screen debutante, Bowe appeared in Lovely To Look At (1952) with Kathryn Grayson and Red Skelton.
 Bowe's part is uncredited, as is her depiction of a swimmer in Million Dollar Mermaid (1952).
-The same year, in June, she appeared on the cover of Life magazine.
+The same year in June, she appeared on the cover of Life.
 In 1954, she appeared in The Golden Mistress and The Adventures of Hajji Baba.
 The former was Bowe's first movie after requesting her release from Columbia.
 As Ann Dexter, she was featured opposite John Agar in an R.K.
 Productions release, set in Haiti.
 Bowe performed her own stunts on the set, and during filming, she almost drowned, was stung by a sea urchin, and sustained bumps, bruises, and insect bites.

 Bowe was under option to 20th Century Fox when she filmed The Peacemaker (1956).
 Based on a novel, the Western also featured James Mitchell.
 It was released by Hal R. Makelim Productions.
-Announced in April 1954, the Makelim plan for producing pictures "guaranteed a flow of film products through a fixed fee system."
+Announced in April 1954, the Makelim plan for producing pictures "guaranteed a flow of film products through a fixed-fee system."

 Her later acting roles included appearances in the films Murder on Flight 502 (1977) and Big Trouble (1986), both of which starred her husband Robert Stack, and the TV movie Making of a Male Model (1983).

 She appeared in a 1963 episode of Burke's Law, credited as Rosemarie Bowe.
 The episode was "Who Killed Beau Sparrow?".

 Personal life

 On January 23, 1956, Bowe married Robert Stack in Beverly Hills Lutheran Church.
 The couple became the parents of a daughter, Elizabeth Langford Stack, on January 20, 1957.
 They shared mutual passions for the outdoors, especially sailing and riding.
 Bowe temporarily gave up her career when her children were young.

 In October 1969, Bowe was in an automobile accident in Sacramento, California, and sustained serious internal injuries.
 She crashed into a concrete culvert because of a mechanical failure in the rental car she was driving.
 Kathleen Lund, the wife of Art Lund, was killed in the accident.
 At the time, Stack was filming The Name of the Game.
 He chartered a flight to be with her.
-Art Lund filed a $750,000 wrongful death suit, alleging Bowe had been driving at an "excessive speed" during the accident.
+Art Lund filed a $750,000 wrongful-death suit, alleging Bowe had been driving at an "excessive speed" during the accident.

 Bowe died on January 20, 2019.
 Her son, Charles Robert Stack, is a retired investment banker.
 Her nephew David Bowe is also an actor.